ReeceTeramoto/RestaurantMenu/README.md

 ## Getting Started

-Choose your preferred programming language and follow the corresponding instructions above.
-Each version demonstrates the same object-oriented principles while showcasing the unique features of each language.
-Happy coding! 🚀

-## Getting Started

 Choose the version that best fits your needs:
 - **Java**: Traditional desktop application with Swing GUI
 - **Python**: Modern cross-platform application with tkinter
 - **MATLAB**: Scientific computing environment with object-oriented features

 All versions demonstrate the same object-oriented programming concepts and provide equivalent functionality.
+Happy coding! 🚀